nbkolev/qnap-arm-hdsentinel/readme.md

 Type `y` + Enter

+Now you are in the home directory of the administrator user you are using.

 # 3. Download and test HD Sentinel console version

 *Disclarmer: Some folks might argue that the following procedure is not secure enough and it would be better if HD Sentinel executable is moved to `/home/admin/.hdsentinel`.
 My train of thought is that if administrator level user is compromised is irrelevant which one exactly...*

-3.1 Use the following code: <br>
+Prerequisite: Following the steps of *2.
+Login with SSH*, by using administrator user.
+With current directory the home directory of the user.

+- Create directory .hdsentinel (the "." symbol makes it hidden) in administrator's user home dir (It could be any directory, nevertheless **it has to be on a HDD** as QTS will not preserve on reboot files anywhere else).
+- Download HD Sentinel by using WGET (**Warning**: In case of running x86 QNAP, use the appropriate executable for the platform x86 from https://www.hdsentinel.com/hard_disk_sentinel_linux.php)
+- Make the file executable `+x`

+The following code achieves this:<br>
 `mkdir .hdsentinel`<br>
 `cd .hdsentinel`<br>
 `wget https://www.hdsentinel.com/hdslin/armv5/hdsentinelarm` <br>
 `chmod +x hdsentinelarm` <br>
-to:
-- Create directory .hdsentinel (the "." symbol makes it hidden) in administrator's user home dir (It could be any directory, nevertheless **it has to be on a HDD** as QTS will not preserve on reboot files anywhere else).
-- Download HD Sentinel by using WGET (**Warning**: In case of running x86 QNAP, use the appropriate executable for the platform x86 from https://www.hdsentinel.com/hard_disk_sentinel_linux.php)
-- Make the file executable `+x`

 **NOTE**: If you are running *x86* NAS do not forget to find the appropriate executable from the link above.